 What Do We Do Now?

-Second, we need to revisit our assumptions on what acceptable looks like for checking IDs online.
+Second, we need to revisit our assumptions on what acceptable looks like for digital identity verification

-To date, a huge proportion of ID checks that happen online are still at least partially powered by humans.
+To date, a huge proportion of ID verification that happens online is still at least partially powered by humans.
 If you have ever waited more than 15 seconds to get a result after uploading your ID, there was a human on the other side manually checking that ID.

 That is completely obsolete starting today.
 Humans will not be able to easily distinguish between deepfakes and real IDs.
 If bouncers can’t do it when they’re looking at or touching the fake IDs, what chance does some manual reviewer have looking at an image on a screen?